Causal mediation analysis estimating interventional effects mapped to a target trial

 , which takes approximately 90 seconds to run.

-# Estimate interventional indirect effects for a hypothetical intervention
+# Estimate interventional effects for a hypothetical intervention

 # that shifts the distribution of each mediator individually